adamcin/httpsig-java/README.md

 * **keyId**: The identifier of the key used for signing and verification.
 If a principal is associated with authentication, it may be included in the keyId value, but this specification does not define a method by which a client and server may negotiate the keyId format.

-* **headers**: The list of headers in the order used to build the signed request content.
+* **headers**: The space-delimited list of headers in the order used to build the signed request content.

 * **algorithm**: The signing algorithm used by the client